pauloheidemann/coveoFront/README.md

 # coveofront
 Project developed using Vue.

-The project uses HTTP requests to an API provided by Coveo
+The project makes HTTP requests directly to the coveo API

 ## Project setup
 ```